GS Dump Runner

 Optionally, you can replace 4 with the number you want to do at once, but this is the recommended value.

-Hardware hacks can be enabled using the -renderhacks
+Hardware hacks can be enabled using the -renderhacks parameter, followed by one of the below options:

 - af = AutoFlush